madame-r/p_restaurant/README.md

 If you import my sql file 'restaurant' located in the 00_readme folder

 - You can go to yourlocalhost/login
-- And use admin@admin.com / adminadmin
+- And use the account admin@admin.com / adminadmin
-- Create menu informations in this order : new menu category, new menu item
+- Create menu informations in this order : menu categories, menu items

+Otherwise, create your own account at :
+- yourlocalhost/register

-## Code tricks
+## Code Tricks

 In the Online Order template, I couldn't display the property 'stock_quantity' by calling it directly.
 This didn't work :